mantidproject/mantid/docs/source/techniques/ISIS_SingleCrystalDiffraction_Workflow.rst

 a.
 Setting up the SXD object
 ============================

-In order to reduce a sequence a run an instance of the ``SXD`` class needs to be initiated with a vanadium and empty run number and optionally the detector calibration file from :ref:`sxd-detector_calibration-ref`.
+In order to reduce a sequence of runs, an instance of the ``SXD`` class needs to be initiated with a vanadium and empty run number and optionally the detector calibration file from :ref:`sxd-detector_calibration-ref`.

-If sample absorption is to be corrected for the sample shape/geometry and material can be set using ``set_sample`` as in :ref:`algm-SetSample` - note the default units for the number density are `formula units per cubic Angstrom`.
+If sample absorption is to be corrected for, the sample shape/geometry and material can be set using ``set_sample`` as in :ref:`algm-SetSample` - note the default units for the number density are `formula units per cubic Angstrom`.

-Typically each run in a sequence corresponds to different sample orientations, in which case it is necessary to set the goniometer axes using ``set_goniometer`` as defined in :ref:`algm-SetGoniometer`.
+Typically each run in a sequence corresponds to a different sample orientation, in which case it is necessary to set the goniometer axes using ``set_goniometer`` as defined in :ref:`algm-SetGoniometer`.
 The goniometer angles are provided later.

 ..  code-block:: python

     sxd = SXD(vanadium_runno=32857, empty_runno=32856, detcal_path=detcal_path)
     sxd.set_sample(Geometry={'Shape': 'CSG', 'Value': sxd.sphere_shape},
                    Material={'ChemicalFormula': 'Na Cl', 'SampleNumberDensity': 0.0223})